 While there can be a lot more to reading food labels, I hope this post on how to check food labels for gluten has been helpful.
 I think it provides a solid foundation and starting point for finding safe food.
 Do you have any tips you want to share?
 Leave a comment.

-Cross-contact is a very important aspect of a gluten-free lifestyle.
+Cross-Contact and Celiac Disease 101 Cross-contact is a very important aspect of a gluten-free lifestyle.
 Cross-contact and celiac disease are related in a sense that you need to be concerned about your food coming in to cross-contact with gluten if you have celiac disease.
-What is cross-contact?
-Cross-contact happens when …
+What …

 Can celiac disease cause constipation?
 Yes, celiac disease constipation impacts many.
 Here’s why and how you can relieve constipation in celiac disease.